OmengU/quap/documentation/documentation.typ

 === Frontend
 In order for the password verification to be useful to the tutor, the previously described endpoints have to be used in the Frontend.

-When first loading the main page of the React application, the endpoint providing information, whether or not a password is set, is accessed using the `useEffect()` hook.
-If no password is set, a red Register button is displayed next to the new Quiz button on the top of the page.
+When first loading the main page of the React application, the endpoint providing information, whether or not a password is set, is accessed using the `useEffect()` Hook.
+If no password is set, a red "Register" button is displayed next to the "New Quiz" button on the top of the page.
 If, however, a password has already been set and the corresponding hashed string is found in the database, the button is replaced with a green one allowing the tutor to change the password.
 The latter is shown in @mainPage.
 Both buttons, when clicked, open their own Modals/Dialogs (contained in separate Components), where input fields are provided for the necessary data.
 They are laid out almost identically to the Modal shown in @createQuiz.

 The Modal used for verification, on the other hand, is more involved in its implementation, the reason for this being the necessity to execute certain code or to redirect to other pages on a successful verification attempt.
 To be more precise, verification is needed when trying to edit or delete a Quiz.
-This would be trivial if React provided a way to freeze all other components until said verification is complete.
+This would be trivial if React provided a way to freeze all other Components until said verification is complete.
 This way, it would be possible to simply use the Component like a JavaScript Dialog on a simple #acr("HTML") page.
 This, however, requires a lot of extra code, which could possibly even include the manual implementation of a custom Hook.
 Thus, this approach was abandoned.

 The easier solution, which was eventually discovered, is that it is feasible to pass a function as a Prop to the Modal Component, which would then be executed on a successful password entry.
 This works very well when redirecting to the Edit Quiz Page since this only requires a change of route which is easily done with the following function:
 #code-snippet(caption: "redirect to Edit Quiz Page function")[